 - Review of the organizational structure and the challenges fixed over the medium term: This stage consists in discussing developments (projects, structure, etc.) that will have an impact on the business fields and organizational structure of the company.
 It also involves sharing business challenges and the associated HR needs.
 The objective of this stage is to enable managers to have the right talent in the right place, to determine the skills that need to be developed in order to keep up with changes, to maintain expertise and to prepare for future needs.
 By doing all of the above, these reviews help to identify individual needs in terms of training. - Individual assessment of each employee: This stage consists in analyzing current skills and outlining potential career paths, and defining HR action plans (training, remuneration, professional development, etc.) with a view to providing suitable solutions for each employee in terms of career management and professional support and assistance, in accordance with their level of progress and performance within the company.
-The Group's talent and potential talent is reviewed during this stage.

-- Validation of succession planning and departure anticipation plans: This part of the STWR enables the HR department to map employees and regularly update Key Positions requiring predetermined succession planning. - 2.
-SCOR University: Developing skills and preparing for future needs.
+The Group's talent and potential talent is reviewed during this stage. - Validation of succession planning and departure anticipation plans: This part of the STWR enables the HR department to map employees and regularly update Key Positions requiring pre-determined succession planning.